Upperthorpe, Sheffield: Other significant buildings

 The Upperthorpe Public Library is a grade II listed building in the heart of Upperthorpe.
 It was constructed in 1874 by E.M.
 Gibbs.
 The Upperthorpe Baths stand next door to the library and date from 1895 and are by the architect Charles Wike.
 Both the library and the baths have since 2003 been part of the Upperthorpe Healthy Living Centre, now known as the Zest Centre.
 Apart from the library and the pool, the centre offers a gym, café, office space and meeting rooms.
 Eversley House at 115 Upperthorpe Road is also grade II listed; it was originally constructed in 1840 as a private residence.
 In 1919 it was donated to St. Philip's church by Mr. James Wing, a steel manufacturer, and used as community rooms.
 In later years the house has been used as a pub first being called The Eversley House, then The Moon and it is now known as The Office.
 The Sheffield Royal Infirmary closed in the 1980s; it has been renovated and renamed Heritage Park.
 It is used as office space.
 The complex comprises four buildings, Heritage House, Centenary House and The Roundhouse which were all part of the hospital.
 The fourth building, Victoria House is newly built and was constructed around 1990 and is located towards the south-western part of the grounds.

 Amenities

 The only GP practice in the suburb is the Upperthorpe Medical Centre on Addy Street; 47% of the population are registered at this practice.
 There are no churches in the Upperthorpe area, the suburb being served by St Stephen's at Netherthorpe and St Barts on the Langsett estate.
 There are no public houses in the area.
-There is a small shopping area located centrally on Upperthorpe Road, shops such as, One Shop Local, The Post Office, Pizza Paz, Zizzu Barbers, Sultans Continental Foods, Berlins Kebabs, Upperthorpe Chippy and Sami Barbers to name a few and a large Tesco store located within the grounds of the former Sheffield Royal Infirmary.
+There is a small shopping area located centrally on Upperthorpe Road.
 There are no schools in the immediate area; Upperthorpe primary and infant school on Daniel Hill Street was closed down in the 1990s, demolished, and apartments built on the site in a similar style.
 Children now have to attend schools in either Netherthorpe, Walkley or Westways primary schools.
 Upperthorpe is a catchment area for Tapton Secondary School.